ajharvie/flow_meter/Data files/README.md

 "Calibration_Data.csv" contains raw signals used to produce figure 5.

-"QC_data.csv" contains data recorded during acquisition of video S3.
+"QC_data.csv" contains data recorded during acquisition of video S3 (not shown in paper)

 "Q_traces.csv" contains the raw data plotted in figs 6 & 7.